Crayola Announces First Class of Global Ambassadors Ahead of Annual Celebration of Creativity in Schools

 - Canada: Emily Carr Public School (Oakville, Ontario); Wapanohk Community School (Thompson, Manitoba)

-- Hong Kong: Alliance Primary School Whampoa (Hung Hom, Kowloon); Joyful World International Nursery and Kindergarten (Tsuen Wan): and TWGHs Tsoi Wing Sing Primary School (Sha Tin)
+- Hong Kong SAR: Alliance Primary School Whampoa (Hung Hom, Kowloon); Joyful World International Nursery and Kindergarten (Tsuen Wan): and TWGHs Tsoi Wing Sing Primary School (Sha Tin)

 - Ireland: Rathdown Junior School (Glenageary, Dublin)